-Common Barriers to Understanding Behavioral Analytics Data (and How to Overcome Them)
+Common Barriers to Understanding Behavioral Analytics Data (& How to Overcome Them)

 By Megan Wells

 Thanks to new technologies, brands have access to an extremely rich store of behavioral analytics data.
 They know how people browse, search, shop, and interact online--as well as when and how often.
 But most organizations face challenges when it comes to turning that data into actionable insights.

 Using behavioral analytics data to shape future performance starts with the right foundation - how you approach your data and integrate it into your day-to-day processes matters just as much as the fidelity of the data itself.
 Here are some of the most common ways your analyses can go wrong, and how to avoid these mistakes.

 The first step in any analytical research process is defining your goals.
 What questions are you trying to answer?
 What (specifically) do you want to learn about your customers?
 And what overall business objectives do you want to achieve?

 Map out the behaviors you’re curious about and what you’re trying to achieve.
 For example, you may be trying to:

 - Lower time to resolution for customer experience issues